How to Create Unlimited Gmail Addresses

 One of the simplest yet most effective tricks in Gmail’s playbook is how it handles dots.
 To put it plainly, Gmail doesn’t see them.
 For its system, jane.doe@gmail.com is the exact same address as janedoe@gmail.com.
 You can even get creative and add dots anywhere in your username, like j.a.n.e.d.o.e@gmail.com, and every single email sent to these variations will land in your primary inbox.
 This is a fantastic way to create disposable-feeling addresses for one-off sign-ups or to give a slightly different version of your email for professional versus personal contacts.
 You can then set up filters in Gmail to automatically sort messages sent to a specific dotted version, keeping your main inbox clutter-free.

-Using the Plus Sign Trick
+Putting the Plus Sign Trick to Work

 If the dot trick is clever, the plus sign trick is a true game-changer for organization.
 Gmail ignores anything in your email address that comes after a plus sign.
 For example, if your email is janedoe@gmail.com, you can create an alias like janedoe+newsletters@gmail.com or janedoe+workproject@gmail.com.
 Emails sent to these addresses will still arrive in your main janedoe@gmail.com inbox.
 This is incredibly powerful for tracking purposes.
 You can use a unique address for every service you sign up for (janedoe+brandname@gmail.com) to see who might be selling your data.
 For marketers, it’s a simple way to track sign-up sources from different campaigns without any complicated software.